ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 2. Click **Create**.

-3. Enter the information  described in the Table 1.
-While creating a share, specify the information for the mount target as well.
+3. Enter the information that is described in the Table 1.
+While you create the share, specify the information for the mount target as well.

    | Field | Value |
    |-------|-------|